plone/bobtemplates.plone/README.rst

 Add tests?
 [True]
     Do you want to add a basic setup for tests, robot-tests and travis-integration?

+Prepare Travis Integration?
+[False]
+    Should the package be prepared to be integrated into travis (http://travis-ci.org)?
+If you select False all following questions will be skipped.

 Type of Travis CI notifications [email]
     Should be something like 'email' or 'irc', see : http://about.travis-ci.org/docs/user/notifications for more information.